The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 All the results for P1--P3 are summarized in Table~\ref{t-tabtab}.
 This table also displays a dichotomy for partitioned matching games.
 This dichotomy is obtained after establishing a close relationship between the core of partitioned matching game and the core of a $b$-assignment game, which we discuss below.

-First, let $(N,v)$ be a partitioned matching game of width~$c$ defined on a graph $G=(V,E)$ with a positive edge weighting $w$ and with a partition $(V_1, \dots,V_n)$ of $V$.
+First, let $(N,v)$ be a partitioned matching game of width~$c$ defined on a graph $G=(V,E)$ with a positive edge weighting $w$ and with a partition $(V_1, \dots,V_{{|N|}})$ of $V$.
 We assume that $c \ge 2$, as otherwise we obtain a matching game.
-Construct a graph $\overline{G}=(\overline{N},\overline{E})$ with a positive vertex capacity function~$b$ and a positive edge weighting~$\overline{w}$ as follows.
+Construct a graph $\overline{G}=(\overline{N},\overline{E})$ with a positive vertex capacity function $b$ and a positive edge weighting~$\overline{w}$ as follows.

-\begin{itemize} \item Put the vertices of $V$ into ${\overline N}$ and the edges of $E$ into $\overline{E}$. \item For each $V_i$, add a new vertex $r_i$ to $\overline{N}$ that is adjacent to all vertices of $V_i$ and to no other vertices in $\overline{G}$. \item Let $\overline{w}$ be the extension of $w$ to $\overline{E}$ by giving each new edge weight $2v(N)$. \item In $\overline{V}$, give every $u\in V$, capacity $b(u)=2$ and every $r_i$ capacity $b(r_i)=|V_i|$. \end{itemize}
+\begin{itemize} \item Put the vertices of $V$ into ${\overline N}$ and the edges of $E$ into $\overline{E}$. \item For each $V_i$, add a new vertex $r_i$ to $\overline{N}$ that is adjacent to all vertices of $V_i$ and to no other vertices in $\overline{G}$. \item Let $\overline{w}$ be the extension of $w$ to $\overline{E}$ by giving each new edge weight $2v(N)$. \item In ${\overline{N}}$, give every $u\in V$, capacity $b(u)=2$ and every $r_i$ capacity $b(r_i)=|V_i|$. \end{itemize}

 We denote the $b$-matching game defined on $(\overline{G},b,\overline{w})$ by $(\overline{N},\overline{v})$.
-See Figure~\ref{f-third} for an example and note that, by construction, we have $b\leq c$.
-Biro et al.~\cite{BKPP19} used the above construction to show the following theorem.\footnote{In~\cite{BKPP19}, Theorems~\ref{t-t1} and~\ref{t-t2} are explicitly proven for P2 but the fact that they hold for P1 and P3 as well is implicit in their proofs.}
+See Figure~\ref{f-third} for an example {(based on Figure~\ref{f-thirdleft})}, and note that, by construction, we have $b\leq c$. \shortciteA{BKPP19} used the above construction to show the following theorem.\footnote{In the paper of \shortciteA{BKPP19}, Theorems~\ref{t-t1} and~\ref{t-t2} are explicitly proven for P2.
+The fact that they hold for P1 and P3 as well is implicit in their proofs{; see the work of \shortciteA{BBKPP} for the details.}}